cbig/UMLZ/README.md

 ## Zonation UML-tutorial

-*Version: 0.2*
+*Version: 1.0*

 Simplified data and setups from UML (Uudenmaanliitto) analysis (Kuusterä 2015).
 _The data and setups in this project are meant for training purposes and do not represent a full real-life analysis_.
+Data are described in more detail in READMEs in each data subfolder.

 ## Variants